 In 1985, a small group of iris enthusiasts met to form a social club to learn and share the beauty of the iris and in 1986, the fledgling club became affiliated with the American Iris Society.
-A year later, they decided to add daylilies to their passion, and the club became the Johnson County Iris & Daylily Society.
+A year later, they decided to add daylilies to their passion and became affiliated with the American Daylily Society The club became known as the Johnson County Iris & Daylily Society.
 As the years progressed, the club grew beyond meeting in member’s homes and now meets in the community room of the United Cooperative Services building, 3309 North Main in Cleburne.

 In 2008, under the leadership of club President Peggy Cathey, and with the help of the American Iris Society, the Johnson County Iris & Daylily Society applied for and was granted the legal status of a 501 (c)(3) non-profit organization by the Internal Revenue Service.
 The club is now poised to request grants to grow its community service projects and to accept donations to assist in these endeavors.